UroGenus/PipeIT_batch_processing/README.md

 ```
 The output .vcf and .tsv files for each sample will be located in the folder `PipeIT/results/<sample name>`.

-To collect all .tsv results in one file, run the following command
+After the processing has finished, you can collect all .tsv results in one file by running the following command
 ```
 python3 collect_PipeIT_results.py
   -x X        Ion Xpress Barcodes xlsx file with columns 'Sample Name' and 'Normalize by'